 - Add the water little by little and knead the dough in to a firm homogenous ball.

-- The ball should be firm but moist.
+- The ball should slightly soft and moist.

 - Dole out a big piece on to the hand press and when the oil is hot enough, slowly press out the dough on to the oil in to a circle.